PierceXiao413/PierceXiao413.github.io/index.md

 - PerfxLab(Startup in Beijing) (Mar.2019~May.2019)

-   - **Role**: Core Developer.
+   - **Role**: Core Developer for optimizing GPU filter algorithms by OpenCL.

-   - A high-performance Gaussian Filter on AMD GPU based on OpenCL.

    - Implement column-row seperatable gaussian filter based on OpenCL.

    - Tune performance specifically for AMD GPU (GCN Architecture).

-   - Faster than its counterpart of OpenCV around 21%-33%, especially when filter size is larger than 5.
+   - Faster than OpenCV around 21%-33%, especially when filter size is larger than 5.

 # PUBLICATIONS